mhegzy/alx-zero_day/0x03-git/README.md

-make a not empty readme
+make a not empty readme updated